zeek/spicy/doc/programming/parsing.rst

 input is arriving in, say, little-endian instead.
-To do that, we import the ``spicy`` library module, which provides an enum type :ref:`spicy_byteorder` that we can give to a ``&byte-order`` field attribute that integer fields support:
+To do that, we import the ``spicy`` library module, which provides an enum type :ref:`spicy_byteorder` that we can give to a ``&byte-order`` field attribute for fields that support it:

 .. spicy-code:: basic-unit-parse-byte-order.spicy